 Henricus Historical Park

-You don’t want to miss the 4th annual Hops In The Park, a premiere hops and harvest festival celebrating agriculture and the long and rich history of brewing in Virginia!
-This popular event at Henricus Historical Park features over 40 Virginia craft beers, brewing demos and presentations, a farmers market, food, and Virginia history.
+You don’t want to miss the 5th annual Hops In The Park, a premiere hops and harvest festival celebrating agriculture and the long and rich history of brewing in Virginia!
+This popular event at Henricus Historical Park features over 20+ Virginia craft breweries, a marketplace, food vendors, live music, and Virginia history.
 Representatives from breweries will be on site to discuss their beer and the Virginia-grown ingredients in their harvest beers and ales.
+Each brewery, cidery or meadery must use at least one Virginia-harvested product in their beer, cider or mead to participate in the HOPS in the PARK festival.
 And don’t forget to bring the kids!
-They will be delighted to take part in the children’s activities on the Henricus bluff overlooking the mighty James River.
+They will be delighted to talk with historical interpreters about what it was like to live on the banks of the James River in the early 1600’s.
+Learn about Sir Thomas Dale and Pocahontas or just enjoy the views on the Henricus bluff overlooking the mighty James River.

 Richmond Cider Celebration